-Thanks to CCCB – Center of Contemporary Culture of Barcelona and specially to Gloria Vilches, Marc Desmonts and Jordi Gómez.
+Thanks to the CCCB – Centre of Contemporary Culture of Barcelona and especially to Gloria Vilches, Marc Desmonts and Jordi Gómez.

 Daytime Regime, 2014